FerreolS/Signals-and-systems-m1-tpe/lecture-notes/Lecture-notes.typ

          x[n] & = ∑_(k=1)^(N) hat(x)[k]thin e^(j thin ω_0 thin k thin n).       & text(weight: "bold", "    synthesis") // #label("eq-fourier-synthesis")
   $
 ]
-In these equations, the limits of the summation can be any contigous range in $NN$ (#eg $k=0,1,dots,N-1$ or $k= 1,2,dots,N$).
+In these equations, the limits of the summation can be any contiguous range in $NN$ (#eg $k=0,1,dots,N-1$ or $k= 1,2,dots,N$).